 How to make Ahi Tuna Ceviche

-- Start by cutting your tuna into small bite size chunks (like 1/4 – 1/2 inch chunks).
-Place the fish into a bowl with other ingredients and allow it to marinate.
+- Start by cutting your raw Ahi tuna into small bite size chunks (like ¼ – ½ inch chunks).
+Place the fish into a bowl with other ingredients (except the avocado and crostini) and allow it to marinate in the refrigerator.

 - Everyone will have different thoughts on how long it should cook.
-For a white fish we only need to marinate for around 30 minutes.
-But for Tuna I like to go up to 1 hour to really soak up the flavors of this marinade.
+For a white fish we only need to marinate for around 20 – 30 minutes.
+But for Ahi Tuna I like to go one hour to really soak up the flavors of this marinade.

 Chef’s Tip: Sushi grade Ahi tuna can be consumed raw, but marinating it in the lime juice will not only cook the tuna, but it will infuse it with great flavor – delightful citrusy and herbaceous flavor.
 It’s like melt-in-your-mouth deliciousness that you find yourself quickly devouring and going back for seconds, but you don’t feel guilty about it, because it’s so stinkin’ fresh and healthy.

 There’s a lot of acidity going on here with all that lime juice, along with the herbaceous cilantro.
 While there’s some lovely creamy textures from the tuna and rich avocado, focus more on the citrus and herbs and look for something high in acidity to stand up to the power of the dish.
 If you don’t pair this with a wine with equal acidity the dish may fall flat and the wine will end up tasting sweet, and that’s no bueno!